Private Schools Aren’t Immune to the Problem of Sexual Abuse

 - Creating secrecy around the relationship

-Child sexual abuse victims may exhibit signs such as:
+Victims of sexual abuse at private schools may exhibit signs such as:

 - Sudden changes in behavior, including mood swings, insecurity, or self-isolation